-The research that underpins the technology was published in internationally respected journals over two decades.
-A selection of these publications are listed below:
+Further research that underpins the technology was published in internationally respected journals over two decades, including Nature Sustainability.
+These publications can be found below.

 - Yin, J, Yu, D, Lin, N, Wilby, RL (2017) Evaluating the cascading impacts of sea level rise and coastal flooding on emergency response spatial accessibility in Lower Manhattan, New York City, Journal of Hydrology, 555, pp.648-658, ISSN: 0022-1694.